radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 | 37            | 1.82385           | 10083.96    | 10073.92   | 0      | 10134.48    | 10068.24   | 0    | 1                     | 26                |

 Place the .csv file in the same directory as [script01_initnet.py](./script01_initnet.py), and run the latter to initalize the network.

+## Loading the realistic vascular networks that we distribute with SpinFlowSim

+TEXT TO GO HERE